orbingol/NURBS-Python/.github/CONTRIBUTING.md

 * Please and please don't use stingy words or phrases
 * Double-check your attitude in your posts
 * Be reasonable
+* Simply, __be nice__!

+The following will **NOT** be tolerated in any way:

+* Any sort of offensive comment
+* Contempt and/or disdain in explicit and/or implicit ways
+* Accusation directed to the authors and/or contributors (that's why we have the LICENSE file, check it out)
+* Implication of you having the IQ of [INT_MAX](http://www.cplusplus.com/reference/climits/) and all others can only have the ability to breathe
+* Implication of you having the ability to travel to Mars in less than 1 microseconds
+* A strange thought that people who read the issue tracker have ability to read your mind
+* Anything that makes you feel discomfort when it is done 2 times harder to you in person
+* ... and other similar stuff

+I really don't like to indicate these details in a public post but all authors and contributors spend their free time to put some effort on development of this package.
+Their free time is as valuable as your free time, the time you spend outside of your regular work doing non-work and completely unrelated things.
+Nobody has to tolerate to you in any way, if you don't care about what you write.
+In case of any confusions or problems, please follow [this link](http://lmgtfy.com/?q=netiquette).

 ## What happens when you found a bug

+* Please read __Before You Post__ rules (right above)
 * Please make sure that you are using the latest version on the `master` branch.
 * Please try to explain the problem as much as possible.
 I would be glad if you could write the steps to reproduce the issue.